-Every day, we have a scrum meeting for 10-20 minutes where we touch base on where we’re at within the sprint.
-We keep these feedback loops short so no one is blocked, and we divvy our work into small, 2-pizza scrum teams.
+Every day, we scrum for 10-20 minutes to touch base on where we’re at within the sprint.
+We keep these feedback loops short so no one is blocked, and we divide our work into small, 2-person scrum teams.
 We follow our sprints with a retro every 2 or 4 sprints to recap our work.
-While there is no official scrum master, there is someone who will assume the role of the scrum master for each sprint.
+While there is no official scrum master, someone plays this role for each sprint.

-One extra training we offer during onboarding is around the credit landscape.
-We don’t expect our engineers to come in with credit or financial literacy, and we can teach the terminology and key points they need to know to serve our members well.
+Likely the most important training covers the credit landscape.
+We don’t expect our engineers to come in with credit or financial literacy – we teach the terminology and key points they need to know to serve our members well.
 If they have the skills needed to do the job, and the passion to improve lives through improved credit, we can help bridge any knowledge gaps about the credit space!

 This also depends a bit on the customer.
 In some projects, the customer is part of the scrum team, in some projects we use agile processes internally, but do not expose them to the client.
 We have never followed scrum or kanban practices by the book, but mostly adapted those ideas to match our needs (and company size).

 Select 8 Values

 Qualify Your Values

 Reach Thousands of Devs

 Find Value-Aligned Candidates

 You can post as many job openings as you want.